National Route 219 (Costa Rica)

 National Secondary Route 219, or just Route 219 (Ruta Nacional Secundaria 219, or Ruta 219) is a National Road Route of Costa Rica, located in the Cartago province.

 Description

 It is the main access to Irazú Volcano National Park, it is possible from Route 219 to take Route 417 which is the main access to Turrialba Volcano National Park.

-In Cartago province the route covers Cartago canton (Carmen, San Nicolás districts), Alvarado canton (Pacayas district), Oreamuno canton (San Rafael, Cot, Potrero Cerrado, Santa Rosa districts).
+In Cartago province the route covers Cartago canton (Carmen and San Nicolás districts), Alvarado canton (Pacayas district), and Oreamuno canton (San Rafael, Cot, Potrero Cerrado, and Santa Rosa districts).